 Our stances on Black Lives Matter, the national anthem protests, and police brutality have become social litmus tests.

 Whether you like it or not, we are at an important juncture in our history.
 Which side of history do you wish to be on?
-To quote the hit George Washington in Broadway musical ‘Hamilton,’ “History has its eyes on you.”
+To quote George Washington in Broadway musical ‘Hamilton,’ “History has its eyes on you.”